Forest management planning

 How Crown forests are managed in Ontario and how you can get involved in the planning process.

-In Ontario, the Ministry of Natural Resources and Forestry (MNRF) is responsible for the long-term health of Crown forests (public land).
+In Ontario, the Ministry of Northern Development, Mines, Natural Resources and Forestry (NDMNRF) is responsible for the long-term health of Crown forests (public land).

 This responsibility is shared with forest product companies or groups of companies and communities.

-Through forest management planning, forest managers provide for healthy forests now and in the future and provide a range of sustainable benefits (e.g. timber and commercial products, wildlife habitat and recreational opportunities).
+Through forest management planning, forest managers provide for healthy forests now and in the future and provide a range of sustainable benefits such as timber and commercial products, wildlife habitat and recreational opportunities.